CAPTCHA: Alternative CAPTCHAs

 Some researchers have proposed alternatives including image recognition CAPTCHAs which require users to identify simple objects in the images presented.
 The argument in favor of these schemes is that tasks like object recognition are more complex to perform than text recognition and therefore should be more resilient to machine learning based attacks.

 Chew et al. published their work in the 7th International Information Security Conference, ISC'04, proposing three different versions of image recognition CAPTCHAs, and validating the proposal with user studies.
 It is suggested that one of the versions, the anomaly CAPTCHA, is best with 100% of human users being able to pass an anomaly CAPTCHA with at least 90% probability in 42 seconds.
-Datta et al. published their paper in the ACM Multimedia '05 Conference, named IMAGINATION (IMAge Generation for INternet AuthenticaTION), proposing a systematic way to image recognition CAPTCHAs.
-Images are distorted so image recognition approaches cannot recognise them.
+Datta et al. published their paper in the ACM Multimedia 2005 Conference, named IMAGINATION (IMAge Generation for INternet AuthenticaTION), proposing a systematic way to image recognition CAPTCHAs.
+Images are distorted so image recognition approaches cannot recognize them.

-Microsoft (Jeremy Elson, John R. Douceur, Jon Howell, and Jared Saul) claim to have developed Animal Species Image Recognition for Restricting Access (ASIRRA) which ask users to distinguish cats from dogs.
-Microsoft had a beta version of this for websites to use.
-They claim "Asirra is easy for users; it can be solved by humans 99.6% of the time in under 30 seconds.
+A team of researchers at Microsoft (Jeremy Elson, John R. Douceur, Jon Howell, and Jared Saul) developed an Animal Species Image Recognition for Restricting Access (ASIRRA), which asked users to distinguish cats from dogs.
+Microsoft had a beta version of this available for websites to use in 2008.
+They said that "Asirra is easy for users; it can be solved by humans 99.6% of the time in under 30 seconds.
 Anecdotally, users seemed to find the experience of using Asirra much more enjoyable than a text-based CAPTCHA."
 This solution was described in a 2007 paper to Proceedings of 14th ACM Conference on Computer and Communications Security (CCS).
-It was closed in October 2014.
+The service was shut down in October 2014.

 Malicious CAPTCHA imitations

-False CAPTCHAs have come to be used to deliver malware to the unwary.
-Threat actors use a command prompt to trick people into copying and executing scripts that download and install malicious code such as spyware in order to steal passwords, mobile wallet details, and other personal information.
+False CAPTCHAs are being used to deliver malware.
+Threat actors take advantage of "verification fatigue" to trick people into copying and executing console commands that download and install malicious code such as spyware in order to steal passwords, mobile wallet details, and other personal information.
 Such attempted frauds are reported to succeed more often than others.
-A 2025 article on the subject warns, “Attackers are exploiting ‘verification fatigue,’ which has users clicking through something as routine as CAPTCHA so quickly that they don't notice red flags.”